If you’re experiencing lower back pain after a kettlebell workout it could be due to many things, some of the common ones are:

 The Kettlebell Drop

 When the kettlebell comes from overhead or racked, it’s called ‘The Drop’.
-Following photo is the drop from full snatch.
-The weight is kept as close to the body as possible, if hip flexion would have been created at this stage then the weight would be further away from the body, and would put unnecessary pressure on the lower back.
-With hip and thoracic hyperextension (possibly paired with thoracic rotation) the back is in a stronger position to reduce the pulling force.
+The following photo is the drop from full snatch.
+The weight is kept as close to the body as possible, if hip flexion (bending at the hips) would have been created at this stage then the weight would be further away from the body, and that would put unnecessary pressure on the lower back.
+With hip and thoracic extension (possibly paired with thoracic rotation) the back is in a stronger position to reduce the pulling force.

-If you’re experiencing a stiff back after kettlebell swings (American, Russian, or any other swing) it can be due to pre-mature hip flexion, lack of mind-muscle connection, fatigue, too heavy, too many, not enough rest, or insufficient recovery.
-The pre-mature hip flexion is what I referred to above, and the same principle applies when you’re swinging a kettlebell.
+If you’re experiencing a stiff back after kettlebell swings (American, Russian, or any other swing) it can be due to premature hip flexion, lack of mind-muscle connection, fatigue, too heavy, too much, not enough rest, or insufficient recovery.
+Premature hip flexion is what I referred to above with following the kettlebell, and the same principle applies when you’re swinging a kettlebell.
 You do not want to bring the bell further away from you after full extension (standing straight) and the weight is on its way down.

 Below is a detailed video I recorded to go paired with this information.
-You can unlock the video below and see all incorrect techniques in action, frame by frame in slow motion, and I’ll also demonstrate the correct technique.
-Unlocking of the video is simple, just become a free community member of Cavemantraining™, or click one of the share/subscribe buttons.
-If you’re already a member, just log in.
+You can see all incorrect techniques in action, frame by frame in slow motion, and I’ll also demonstrate the correct technique.
+Note that the sound quality is bad but the content is worth it.

 Let’s talk about the forces and moment of force (torque) taking place during the lift and why incorrect form may lead to injuries and lower back pain.